njcorrente/molecular-viz/README.md

 An interactive visualization tool for exploring molecular interaction potentials.
 This application provides a graphical interface to visualize and understand different molecular potential models commonly used in physics and chemistry.

+A simplified web application can be found [here](https://pypairviz.streamlit.app/).

 ![Molecular Potential Viewer Screenshot](images/app.png)

 ## Features